fleetdm/fleet/handbook/engineering.md

 ### Group Weeklies (Weekly ~ 30 minutes - one hour)
 A chance for deeper, synchronous discussion on topics relevant to that group.

-eg. “Interface Weekly” - “Platform Weekly” - “Agent Weekly”
+e.g., “Interface Weekly” - “Platform Weekly” - “Agent Weekly”

-In some groups, this may be split into smaller discussions related to the differing focuses of members within the group.
+In some groups, this may be split into smaller discussions related to the different focuses of members within the group.

 #### Participants
-Members of each group
+This would include members of each group.

 #### Sample agenda (Platform)
 - Announcements